The Doughboy Centennial Celebration, 1921-2021

 2021 Lecture Series

 Lectures are on the third Wednesday of the month (except when noted).
-We will be doing online Zoom lectures until Lawrenceville’s Carnegie Library at 279 Fisk Street will open up their lecture hall for live presentations.
+Lawrenceville’s Carnegie Library at 279 Fisk Street has opened up their lecture hall for live presentations.
+The library is located at 279 Fisk Street and the lectures start at 5:30 pm.
+Please wear a mask when attending.
 Zoom lectures start at 7pm.
 If you would like us to send you a link to our upcoming Zoom lecture, e-mail us at Foster15201@gmail.com to request a link to the lecture as soon as we can generate it.